Juju security

 Role-based access

 Juju does not currently have role-based access.
-However, you can restrict user access at the controller, cloud, model, and application offer level.
+However, if you use Juju with JAAS, you gain ReBAC access.
+Even without JAAS, you can restrict user access at the controller, cloud, model, and application offer level, and you can also enable and disable commands per user.

 Agent authentication